Last updated on November 12, 2025

 Force of Will

-Force of Will is probably the single most important card in the whole of the Legacy format.
+Force of Will, the best counterspell in Magic, is probably the single most important card in the whole of the Legacy format.
 Nearly every blue deck in Legacy ends up optimized to play Force because the ability to interact early is a necessary evil.
 The mere existence of this card means that all of the decks in the first category have to be wary of running their combos into a zero-mana counterspell on the first turn.

 The Dual Lands and Wasteland

-The original fetch lands printed in 2002 redefined how mana bases worked in Magic.
-Nowadays nearly all multicolor mana bases in Legacy are constructed using fetch lands that fetch up the duals of the colors you need.
+The original fetch lands printed in 2002 redefined how mana bases work in Magic.
+Nearly all multicolor mana bases in Legacy are constructed using fetch lands that fetch up the duals of the colors you need.

 Wasteland